Visual Identity is Key for any Startup

-It’s important for any startup to attract and retain as many customers as possible and that’s where your startup’s visual identity plays a vital role.
+It’s important to attract and retain customers as that’s where your startup’s visual identity plays a vital role.
 Creating a stunning visual identity that is pleasing to the eye of your customers may prove challenging.

-Nevertheless, it’s a challenge you should be more than willing to take on because overcoming it will grant many benefits to your business.
+Nevertheless, it’s a challenge you should willing to take on because overcoming it will grant many benefits to your business.
 Here are a few tips on a visual identity for any startup business.

 First things first, you have to understand that you’re not creating a brand based on your preferences.
-As a matter of fact, you’re creating a brand to elevate your startup in the business world and that means you’ll have to create a brand according to your target audience’s preferences.
+As a matter of fact, you’re creating a brand to elevate your startup in the business world.
+That means you’ll have to create a brand according to your target audience’s preferences.
 That’s why you need to have a deep understanding of your potential customers.

 Everything from demographics to your audience’s personal likings is vital information.
 The more information you manage to collect, the better your branding will be.

-That knowledge will help you create everything in your brand’s visual identity ranging from colors, your company’s logo, all the way to your marketing campaigns and promotions.
+That knowledge will help you create everything in your brand’s visual identity ranging from colors, logos, marketing campaigns, and promotions.
 You need visuals that will truly capture your customer’s attention and anything less than that simply won’t work.

 It’s not just about understanding your target audience that’s essential to your visual identity, but understanding your competition as well.
-In order to stay one step ahead of your competitors, you must research what they do about their branding, and what methods are they using.
+In order to compete, you must research what they do about their branding, and what methods are they using.

 It’s important to remember that you’re not doing this research so that you can effectively copy your competition in hopes that your customers will like you more.
 Instead, you’re doing the research so that you can do things differently and create something unique that will make your customers like you more.
 Also, so that you can give your customers something better and something that your competition hasn’t thought of yet.

-Your visuals must correspond with your company’s message and with the tone of voice you use when communicating with your target audience.
+Your visuals must correspond with your company’s message and tone of voice when communicating with your target audience.

-For instance, choose a color pattern for your brand that will instill emotions in your customers but that will also work well with your brand’s identity; 90% of customer’s opinions about your visual identity is based on colors alone.
+For instance, choose a color pattern for your brand that will instill emotions in your customers but that will also work well with your brand’s identity; 90% of customers’ opinions about your visual identity are based on colors alone.